HerrMotz/bachelor-thesis/publication/main.typ

   }
 ```) <fig:query_for_qualifier>

-Obeying this modelling, a *qualifier edge* is an edge pointing from an element of the namespace `wds:` to an element of any namespace using a predicate in the `pq:` namespace.
+Obeying the Wikibase data model and its namespace conventions, a *qualifier edge* is an edge pointing from an element of the namespace `wds:` to an element of any namespace using a predicate in the `pq:` namespace.
 The *value of a qualifier* is the target node of this edge.

 #definition[
   Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.